RSDKModding/RSDK-Modding-Wiki/docs/RSDKv4/Functions/Object/CreateTempObject.md

 - `type`
 The type of object that will be created.
 - `propertyValue`
-The property value of the object.
+The Property Value of the object.
 - `xpos`
 The position of the object on the horizontal axis in world-space.
 - `ypos`